 The International Association for Fire Safety Science (IAFSS) is proud to announce that the 12th International Symposium on Fire Safety Science will be held on June 12–16, 2017 at Lund University, Sweden.

 The Symposium has a has a dedicated website where you can find more information about arrangements and scheduling.
-The call for papers is also available below or as a PDF Download.
+The call for papers is also available below.
 Author Instructions are available for those preparing a manuscript for submission, which can be submitted following the Manuscript Submission instructions.
 Posters and Fire Science Images can also be presented at this symposium.
 A number of Sunday Workshops prior to the symposium will be held, as well as the First Workshop Organized by the IAFSS Working Group on Measurement and Computation of Fire Phenomena (MaCFP).

 IMPORTANT NOTICE: For the 12th IAFSS Symposium, and this for the first time, the Proceedings will be published as a Special Issue of the Fire Safety Journal (http://www.journals.elsevier.com/fire-safety-journal).
 Details on the transfer of the manuscripts from the EasyChair website used by IAFSS to the Elsevier website used by Fire Safety Journal as well as details on the composition of the guest Editors team responsible for final publication decisions are still being worked out and will be clarified in the coming few weeks (Fall 2016).

 Luke Bisby (University of Edinburgh, UK) “Structural Response of Cross-Laminated Timber Compression Elements Exposed to Fire”

 Karen Boyce (University of Ulster, UK) “Safe Evacuation for All – Fact or Fantasy?
 Past Experiences, Current Understanding and Future Challenges”